Home Children: Philanthropic efforts

 Maria Rye also worked amongst the poor in London and had arrived in Ontario with 68 children (50 of whom were from Liverpool) some months earlier than MacPherson, with the blessing of the Archbishop of Canterbury and The Times newspaper.
 Rye, who had been placing women emigrants in Canada since 1867, opened her Receiving Home at Niagara-on-the-Lake in 1869, and by the turn of the century had settled some 5,000 children, mostly girls, in Ontario.

 Rye and MacPherson were criticised by the British Government Inspector in 1874 for the lack of follow-up once the children were placed in homes and farms.
 Migration dropped for a while, but demand was so great, that it was re-commenced, with much defensive rhetoric from Rye.

 In 1909, South African-born Kingsley Fairbridge founded the "Society for the Furtherance of Child Emigration to the Colonies" which was later incorporated as the Child Emigration Society.
 The purpose of the society, which later became the Fairbridge Foundation, was to educate orphaned and neglected children and train them in farming practices at farm schools located throughout the British Empire.
 Fairbridge emigrated to Australia in 1912, where his ideas received support and encouragement.
 According to the British House of Commons Child Migrant's Trust Report, "it is estimated that some 150,000 children were dispatched over a period of 350 years—the earliest recorded child migrants left Britain for the Virginia Colony in 1618, and the process did not finally end until the late 1960s."
-It was widely believed by contemporaries that all of these children were orphans, but it is now known that most (88%) had living parents, some of whom had no idea of the fate of their children after they were left in childrens' homes, and some were led to believe that their children had been adopted somewhere in Britain.
+It was widely believed by contemporaries that all of these children were orphans, but it is now known that most (88%) had living parents, some of whom had no idea of the fate of their children after they were left in children's homes, and some were led to believe that their children had been adopted somewhere in Britain.

 Child emigration was largely suspended for economic reasons during the Great Depression of the 1930s, but was not completely terminated until the 1970s.

 As they were compulsorily shipped out of Britain, many of the children were deceived into believing their parents were dead, and that a more abundant life awaited them.
 Some were exploited as cheap agricultural labour, or denied proper shelter and education.
 It was common for Home Children to run away, sometimes finding a caring family or better working conditions.